ANR-AIAI/ANR-AIAI.github.io/intranet.md

 ## Mailing list

 All the people initially involved in AIAI should be in the mailing list, but every new student or collaborator should be encouraged to suscribe.
-To do so, send an email to [sympa@services.cnrs.fr](sympa@services.cnrs.fr) with the subject line “subscribe to aiai”.
+To do so, send an email to <a href="mailto:sympa@services.cnrs.fr">sympa@services.cnrs.fr</a><br> with the subject line “subscribe to aiai”.

 ## Contribute to the website